jfragosoperez/HideyBarPhotoViewScreen/README.md

 Sometimes, we only want to display that picture in full screen and would like to open that picture without leaving our app and all without saving this picture in the device.

-The gallery hides the action bar in two cases:
+The native app of the Android gallery hides the action bar in two cases:

 1-The user enters in the photo view screen and after X seconds the actionbar will be hidden.

 2-Once hidden, the users taps the photo so the actionbar becomes visible and being able to perform actions using the menu items.
 Then after the X seconds, the actionbar will be hidden again.

-In this library you can set up the time till the actionbar will be hides.
+In this library you can set up the time till the actionbar hides.

 You can load both pictures from resources or fetch a picture from an url using [**Picasso (Square)**](http://square.github.io/picasso/).